LionSec/wifresti/README.md

 #Wifresti

-Find your wireless network password in Windows , Linux and Mac OS
+Find your wireless network password from Windows , Linux and Mac OS

 Wifresti is a simple Wi-Fi password recovery tool , compatible with Windows , and Unix systems (Linux , Mac OS) .